TrackerLounge/Home/README.md

 Computer vision relies on edge detection and object segmentation to make sense of the world.
 Edge detection on footprints or tracks is very difficult.
 On this page we will explore/experiment/evaluate some image processing pipelines to find the edge of a track for image segmentation purposes.

 [Experiments with Image Processing, Computer Vision, and Machine Learning and Tracking](https://github.com/TrackerLounge/TrackingAndComputerVision)
-Experiment with Machine Learning to identify a footprint as 'right' or 'left' Experiment to identify the edge of a track or footprint using edge detection to improve the ability of TensorFlow to identify a foot print as 'right' or 'left'
+Experiment with Machine Learning to identify a footprint as 'right' or 'left'.

+Experiment to identify the edge of a track or footprint using edge detection to improve the ability of TensorFlow to identify a foot print as 'right' or 'left'.

 Experiment to see if additional pre-processing could improve edge detection on a foot print in sand or dirt.
 This included coloring the track based on the Z-axis (or by elevation) and adding topographic lines to the track and surrounding surface.

 These techniques were utilized to read and evaluate pressure releases in the track.

 # Martial Arts